ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 <!-- A> //SEE: [Issue #8](https://github.com/ietf-wg-rpp/rpp-requirements/issues/8) -->

-**R7.3** Server provided functionality, such as the set of supported profiles, languages or extensions, MUST discoverable using the discovery document.
+**R7.3** Server provided functionality, such as the set of supported profiles, languages or extensions, MUST be discoverable using the discovery document.

 **R7.4** RPP MUST support versioning of: